Gorgeous Smiles Dental

 Wisdom Tooth Extraction

-In many cases, removing the infected tooth is necessary to eliminate the source of the problem.
-Your dentist will discuss whether immediate or delayed extraction is safer based on your infection level.
+In many cases, removing the infected tooth is the most reliable way to eliminate the source of the problem.
+Your dentist will discuss whether immediate or delayed extraction is safer based on your current infection level.

 Pain Management and Aftercare